andrewcistola/PHC6194-Spatial_Epidemiology/README.md

 PHC 6194 - Spatial Epidemiology (Spring 2021)

 ## About this Repository
 This repository contains student work completed for PHC 6194 Spatial Epidemiology taken in Spring of 2021 from Dr. Hui Hu (https://www.hui-hu.com) at the University of Florida.
 Course content is pulled from https://github.com/benhhu/PHC6194SPR2021 and stored with completed assignments in this repoistory.
-At the end of the semester, visibility of the repo will be changed to private.
+At the end of the semester, visibility of the repo will be changed to private to protect answers from future students taking the course.

 ## Directory
 `WK1` Week 1 Course content<br>